How to Build a Software for an Accounting Company

 - CAPTCHA tests.

 - Biometric authentication: fingerprinting, voice recognition, face ID, retina scan, and many others.
-Web-based software isn't that suitable for biometric features, but you surely should talk about it with your development so they can offer you a suitable solution.
+Web-based software isn't that suitable for biometric features but you should definitely talk about it with your development team so they can offer you a suitable solution.

 - Security questions like mother’s maiden name, first teacher’s middle name.